Performance Metrics

 Number of Days

-Total days in the backtest period.
-More days = more statistically significant results.
+Calendar length of the backtest period.
+More days means more statistically significant results.

-- Ideal: 365+ days (1 year) to capture different market conditions
+- Ideal: Ideal: 365+ days (1 year) to capture different market conditions including volatile and quiet periods

 | Metric | Strategy A | Strategy B | Winner |